How to lower your risk of dementia

 Unwind before bed, keep your room dark and don’t sleep with too many blankets or your electric blanket on – overheating can make you nod off slower and wake up more often.
 Aim to get seven to eight hours of sleep a night – six hours or less can increase dementia risk.

 The Sleepfit app can help you identify sleep issues and recommend improvements.
-Eligible HCF members^ with hospital or extras cover can get a 20% discount on a 12 month Sleepfit subscription.
+Eligible HCF members^ with hospital or extras cover can get a free 12-month Sleepfit subscription.

 Drink less alcohol